nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

    Application high-level design overview (click to enlarge)

-For more information about each of these modules, see the :ref:`nrf_desktop_app_internal_modules` section.
+For more information about each of nRF Desktop modules, see the :ref:`nrf_desktop_app_internal_modules` section.

 Module event tables
 -------------------